 This can often be the biggest problem.
 If we can have an open and honest discussion with the daycare director, I would encourage you to share with them openly that daytime naps affect your child’s nighttime sleep.

 Explore if the daycare can offer a short quiet time activity like a puzzle or coloring book.
 If that’s not an option, maybe your child can go to another room where no one else naps.

 If daycare is letting them fall asleep and you’ve tried to get creative, let it go!
 Sometimes we can’t completely control their environment and schedule.
 Their schedule might look a bit different on daycare days.
 Don’t get discouraged!

-The no nap transition is going to take about four to six weeks.
+The no nap transition is going to take about six to eight weeks.
 While their bodies are adjusting, be sure to move up bedtime and offer some midday downtime.